Great Drives Along the Connecticut Coast Last Updated: March 2022

 - Westport: Stay on 136 through East Norwalk and into Westport, where Tarry Lodge is a good place for a meal.

-- Overnight: The trip ends on Post Road East (U.S. Route 1) where you can spend the night at The Westport Inn.
+- Overnight: The trip ends on Post Road East (U.S. Route 1) where you can spend the night at the Inn at Longshore.

 Routes 337, 142 and 146 – New Haven to Guilford